 You can either contact Electric City, and we can help you find out more information, or visit the MN Department of Labor and Industry website.
 Here is the most recently updated Electrical Inspection Checklist for 2020 (updated every three years).

-We also have some handy articles with common mistakes homeowners (and electricians) make, which can also help you.
+We also have some handy articles with the dos and don’ts of DIY electrical, which can also help you.
 It’s always best to check before doing any work yourself since there are many ways code violations could happen unintentionally without realizing it until after the project is completed.
-If you fear you’ll mess up doing your own electrical, please, please call the professionals at Electric City.
-We can tackle any project you might have and ensure safe installation to code.